mirzaevolution/Uptec-Web-App-Calls-Protected-Api-Authorization-Code-Flow/README.md

 If you follow along our 2nd tutorial, we have created two new app registrations:

- - uptec-auth-api: This app registration used by our protected WeatherForecast api previously
+ - uptec-auth-api: This app registration used by our protected api previously
- - uptec-auth-api-caller: This app registration used client apps to call the protected api
+ - uptec-auth-api-caller: This app registration by used client apps to call the protected api

 ![2024 01 18 10H50 07](assets/2024-01-18_10h50_07.png)